Difference Between Mutual Fund and Hedge Fund

-Mutual Fund vs Hedge Fund – Each individual or organisation desires their money to grow at a rapid pace for which they have to make investments.
-A variety of investments exists, some offer larger return but may have to bear larger risks and vice-versa.
-In this regard, we will go through the investment options pertaining to Mutual Funds and Hedge funds with the key differences between them.
+Each individual or organization desires their money to grow at a rapid pace for which they have to make investments.
+A variety of investments exists; some offer larger return but may have to bear larger risks and vice-versa.
+In this regard, we will go through the investment options pertaining to mutual funds and hedge funds with the key differences between them.

-Both Mutual funds and hedge funds are an investment vehicle which will pool in money from various investors with the objective of multiplying them in a quick time and proportionate level of risk depending on the appetite of the investors.
+Both funds are an investment vehicle that will pool in money from various investors with the objective of multiplying them in a quick time and proportionate level of risk depending on the appetite of the investors.
 Both these funds are managed by a professional fund manager.

-Let us understand each of the options in details with the differences between Hedge funds and Mutual Funds –
+Let us understand each of the options in details with the differences –

 What are Mutual Funds?

-A mutual fund is an investment vehicle which will pool money from multiple investors for purchasing securities.
-These funds are generally risk-averse in nature and focus on regular increase in the investment made in the stock market.
-They are regulated by the exchanges and hence it is mandatory for them to issue a prospectus which will clearly state out the objectives of the fund and the strategies to be implemented by them.
-Accordingly, they have to abide by the same which in turn shall infuse confidence in the investors.
+A mutual fund is an investment vehicle that will pool money from multiple investors for purchasing securities.
+These funds are generally risk-averse in nature and focus on the regular increase in the Investment made in the stock market.
+They are regulated by the exchanges, and hence it is mandatory for them to issue a prospectus which will clearly state out the objectives of the fund and the strategies to be implemented by them.
+Accordingly, they have to abide by the same, which in turn shall infuse confidence in the investors.

 - Increased diversification towards many securities which in turn reduces concentration risk